-- The cache is only used to accelerate the data backup process, but cannot help restore data on a local host or remote host.
+- The cache is used only to accelerate the data backup process but cannot help restore data on a local or remote host.

-- You can only enable this function on a backup client whose version is 1.5.0 or later.
+- You can enable this feature only on a backup client whose version is 1.5.0 or later.

-You can perform the following steps to create a cache-based acceleration file.
-You can also disable the cache-based acceleration function or optimize the configurations of the function by configuring parameters in this file.
+You can perform the following steps to create a cache configuration file.
+You can also disable the cache feature or optimize the configurations of the feature by using the file.
 This file is optional.
-If you do not create this file, the cache-based acceleration function works with the default settings.
+If you do not create this file, the default settings of the feature are used.

-- Locate and open the installation folder of the backup client.
+- Open the installation folder of the backup client.

 hbr.configfile must be stored in the folder where the

 hbr.configfile, set the following parameters for the cache feature.

 - true: disables a cache for data entry IDs.